prampec/IotWebConf/doc/HackingGuide.md

 It is done by inheriting the iotwebconf::Parameter C++ class.
 You can use other property types e.g. PasswordProperty as a template for this.

-Now custom properties are mainly handy, when you would like to create some special HTML form item.
-But eventually you can change to whole behaviour of your parameter handling.
+Now, custom properties are mainly handy, when you would like to create some special HTML form item.
+But eventually you can change the whole behaviour of your parameter handling.
 E.g. by overriding ```storeValue()``` and ```loadValue()``` you can basically convert your internal data format to whatever you like.
 E.g. let's say, that you would like to store